 I think the best thing about this is just how long it takes for the show to reveal that it’s a game.

 Cones of Dunshire – Parks and Recreation

-A board game created by Ben Wyatt, Cones of Dunshire combines an elaborate array of tabletop tropes, complicated rules and playable characters.
+A board game created by the perpetually cute Ben Wyatt, Cones of Dunshire combines an elaborate array of tabletop tropes, complicated rules and playable characters.

 The game was seemingly a throwaway joke, but it became an inadvertent underground success and reappeared during the series.

-As a cool bit of trivia, Mayfair Games (Settlers of Catan) helped design the game for the show.
+As a cool bit of trivia, Mayfair Games (of Settlers of Catan fame) helped design the game for the show.
 A playable version was also created for GenCon 2014.

 Slap Bet – How I Met Your Mother